nick-otter/nick-otter.github.io/_posts/2021-02-08-opt, var, etc etc. an introduction to the Linux root directory.md

 # Introduction

-Let's take a look at the Linux `/` directories and their purposes.
+Let's take a look at the Linux `/` directory and it's subdirectories.

 # The contents of /

 This is a fresh install of RHEL 8.
-What's seen here is present in most other Linux distributions.
+Let's take a look.

 ```
 [minikube@control-plane ~]$ cd /